 The demand at Verulam (Grange) has been shifted from the Durban Heights WTP onto the Hazelemere WTP.
-The demand at this node is expected to increase to 25 $M\ell$ /day by 2022.
+The demand at this node is expected to increase to 25 $M\ell$ /day by 2024.
 This will require an upgrade of the Grange Pump Station which should be completed by the end of 2021.
-Once eThekwini Municipality completes the Northern Aqueduct and the uMkhomazi Water Project is completed, this demand will once again be removed from Hazelmere WTP.
+Once eThekwini Municipality completes the Northern Aqueduct and the uMkhomazi Water Project is completed, this demand will once again be shifted from Hazelmere WTP to Durban Heights WTP.